 Route InformationRoute #1 – Incline Lake Road

-JJust across from the edge of Tahoe Meadows is Incline Lake Road.
+Just across from the edge of Tahoe Meadows is Incline Lake Road.
 It is a fire road closed to motor vehicles, so you must park at the beginning of the road at about 8575’.
 Follow the road as it descends for about 1/2 mile.
 When the road loops around there is a cairn marking a trail.
 Take the trail which descends and connects to a trail heading north towards the peaks.
 The trail is confusing at times, especially when there is snow.
 You run into the connector trail described in route #2.
-Continue north up the trail as it heads around the north side of Peak 9561.
-After about a mile up the trail you should reach the ridge at about 9365’.
-The spires below Peak 9773 are just above you.
+Continue north up the trail as it heads around the north side of Incline Peak at a pass at 9,365' and you see a large rock formation ahead of you.
+That is at about 1 3/4 miles from the parking area.

 Follow the trail down slightly, and it soon connects with another trail.
 This is the Tahoe Rim Trail.
 Head left reach Rose Knob Peak.
 The Tahoe Rim Trail here is on rocks and hard to follow sometimes.
 But a good suggestion is to just head to the summit of Rose Knob Peak, where you can see the way down to the Tahoe Rim Trail.
 Continue on to Rose Knob about 1 1/2 miles further.